-Hannah Whittaker is a Research Assistant in Statistics and Epidemiology at the National Heart and Lung Institute.
+Hannah Whittaker is a research associate in Epidemiology at the School of Public Health.

-Hannah obtained her MSc in Social Epidemiology from University College London in 2016 and has a BSc (Hons) in Biomedical Sciences (Pharmacology) from the University of Edinburgh.
+Hannah obtained her PhD in Epidemiology at NHLI, Imperial College London, in 2021 which focused on characteristics associated with lung function decline in Chronic Obstructive Pulmonary Disease patients using electronic healthcare records.
+She obtained an MSc in Social Epidemiology from University College London in 2016 and has a BSc (Hons) in Biomedical Sciences (Pharmacology) from the University of Edinburgh.